-Narrowing it down to one takes time and expertise, so think about what you want and then speak to a designer who can advise.
+Narrowing it down from the range of kitchen layouts takes time and expertise.
+So think about what you want and then speak to a designer who can advise.
 Things to think about include:

 - where does the light come in and at what times of the day?

 - where are the windows and doors?

 - where do the water and power mains come in?

 - what appliances do you need to include and how can you place them most efficiently?